influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/use-telegraf/configure/_index.md

 Use the Telegraf `influxdb_v2` output plugin to collect and write metrics to
 {{< cloud-name >}}.
-Learn how to enable the `influxdb_v2` output plugin in new and existing Telegraf configurations, and then start Telegraf using the custom configuration file.
+Learn how to enable the plugin in new and existing Telegraf configurations, and then start Telegraf using the custom configuration file.